jeffpar/pcjs.v1/_posts/2017-11-10-the-ti-57-programmable-calculator.md

 ---

 The new [TI-57 Programmable Calculator](/devices/ti57/) emulator, shown below, is the latest addition to the PCjs Machines collection.
+It emulates a TMS-1500 chip at the register level, and uses an original [TI-57 ROM](/devices/ti57/rom/), providing about as perfect a simulation as you can get.

-Even though it's our smallest JavaScript-based emulator to date, it's still packed with goodies:
+Even though it's my smallest JavaScript-based emulator to date, it's still packed with goodies:

 - Faithful speed and LED simulation
 - Built-in disassembler and "mini-debugger"